geopython/diving-into-pygeoapi/workshop/content/docs/standards.md

     These standards are being constructed as "building blocks" that can be used to assemble novel APIs for web access to geospatial content.
 The building blocks are defined not only by the requirements of the specific standards, but also through interoperability prototyping and testing in OGC's Innovation Program.

+!!!
+Tip

+    You can learn more about OGC APIs on this workshop: <https://ogcapi-workshop.ogc.org/>

 #### OGC API - Common

 [OGC API - Common](https://ogcapi.ogc.org/common/) is a common framework used in all OGC API's.